Search FAQ's On This Page

 What precautions should be taken during a subject test, cleaning, or disinfecting to protect against the spread of Coronavirus (COVID-19) or other pathogens?

 Intoximeters, Inc. does not claim to be an expert on infectious disease transmission, but it has developed two guides (Infection Control Cleaning and Disinfecting Intoximeters Handheld Instruments and Infection Control Cleaning and Disinfecting an Intoximeters Desktop Instrument) that list some of the concerns and commonsense steps that can be taken to reduce the likelihood of disease transmission while performing a breath alcohol test or while cleaning or disinfecting an Intoximeters, Inc. alcohol breath test instrument.

 Additional information and directives on Coronavirus can be found through OSHA (3990-03 2020) or the CDC.
 The CDC has put out documentation for the maintenance on other types of breathing related equipment such as spirometers that may have helpful information on infections control measures.

 This display means that the Intox EC/IR is not detecting an appropriate flow of gas from the standard.
 Check to make sure a gas standard is connected.
 If you are using a wet standard make sure the head of the simulator is properly attached.
 If you are using a dry gas standard make sure the tank is not empty.

-Insufficient sample is a message that occurs if a subject does not provide a consistent breath sample.
-The subject cannot stop blowing before the instrument takes a sample – make sure he or she understands your instructions.
+Insufficient sample is a message that occurs if a subject does not provide a consistent breath flow, reaching the minimum sample volume required or sucks back during the breath sample process.